-Shortcodes: these refer to a set of codes designed to automatically execute tasks such as adding media files to your blog post, create forms and buttons, or format texts to save resources.
+Shortcodes: these refer to a set of codes designed to automatically execute tasks such as adding media files to your blog post, creating forms and buttons, or formating texts to save resources.

 Site: this is an alternative name for a website.
 It is a collection of HTML and other subsidiary web documents which are accessible on the world wide web through a URL.

 Sitemap: This refers to a web page listing the contents of a website and also showing the website structure to make navigation around the website easy.

 Slider: This refers to a Graphical User Interface (GUI) or a slideshow added to WordPress that allows users to create a sliding animation on the website.

 Spam: This is a term used to refer to unsolicited messages sent mostly via electronic mails or newsgroups.
 They are mostly sent in bulk and with malicious intentions for the spammer’s commercial gains.
 Unsolicited comments can be marked as spam on WordPress.